So you’ve decided to replace your MR2 Spyder’s oil-thirsty underpowered stock

 - Knock sensor- you can use a 2000-01 Celica GTS knock sensor or your stock 1ZZ knock sensor.

-- ECU: you can use a US-spec 2000-01 Celica GTS MT stock ECU or a 2ZZ Power FC.
-European and Japanese stock ECUs have an immobilizer feature so they will not function once swapped into a different car.
+- ECU: you can use a US-spec or JDM-spec 2000-01 Celica GTS MT stock ECU or a 2ZZ Power FC.
+European stock ECUs have an immobilizer feature so they will not function once swapped into a different car.

 - Injectors: if using a stock Celica GTS ECU, you should use the same model and year injectors as the ECU.
 If using a Power FC you can use any stock 2zz injectors or aftermarket injectors.
 1ZZ stock injectors are too small with either ECU..